 Some firms prefer candidates with some experience working in a related setting, and others will hire people straight out of college and train them on the job.

 The American Bar Association offers a directory of approved paralegal education programs.
 If a program isn't listed in the directory, then it's not ABA-approved.

 According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for the paralegal profession is pretty promising.
 It's projected to grow by 12% between 2018 to 2028, which is faster than the average projected growth of 5% for all occupations.

 In May 2019, the median annual wage for paralegals was $51,740, according to BLS.
 The lowest-paid 10% of people in the profession earned less than $32,160, and the highest-paid 10% earned more than $82,500 in May 2019.

-If you’re interested in a career that is growing faster than average, or if you possess the necessary skills and are interested in the American legal system, a career as a paralegal may be for you.
+If you’re interested in a career that is growing faster than average, or if you possess the necessary skills and are interested in the legal profession, a career as a paralegal may be for you.